India : Safety by CityIndia - safety as a country

 Even though the risk of petty crime acts is high, violent crimes like kidnapping and mugging are not characteristics of Kolkatta.
 Nevertheless, you can never be sure whether something can happen to you or not, so remain attentive and do not rely on the fact that there are no reports of serious crimes against travelers.

 The risk that a terrorist attack may occur in India is high, and the U.S. citizens may be the victims, due to Anti-Western terrorist groups that operate there.
 Tourists may be affected directly or indirectly, but the constant threat exists.
 The locations of the reported attacks were luxury hotels, markets, cinemas, and restaurants in large urban areas.

 SCAMS RISK : HIGH

 As in every major Indian city, taxi drivers are the worst nightmare of visitors.
 They do not want to turn on taxi meters and ask for abnormal prices for their services.
-Travelers should be aware of a number of scams that target foreign travelers.
+Travelers should be aware of many scams that target foreign travelers.
 The scams generally target disoriented or distracted people.
-Drink spiking might happen in bars and pubs, so do not accept drink from unknown people.
+Drink spiking might happen in bars and pubs, so do not accept a drink from unknown people.

 WOMEN TRAVELERS RISK : HIGH

 Sexual assaults against women happen in India and female travelers are not advised to visit it alone.
 To make sure that they are safe, poorly illuminated streets should be avoided, as well as talking with unknown and intoxicated individuals in bars.
 There are numerous reports of women who have been victims of sexual harassment and assaults in Kolkatta describing them as frightening.

 Considering the crime rate in entire India, Kolkatta might be considered a reasonably safe city.